rdegges/rdegges-blog/articles/2010/happiness-is-simplicity.md

 It seems to accentuate the beauty of the world.
-The sun quietly setting over the ocean, the sun rising over the mountains, the short time I lie in bed before falling asleep—they all make me happy.
+The sun quietly setting over the ocean, the sun rising over the mountains, the short time I lie in bed before falling asleep-they all make me happy.

 ### Love